zzzprojects/docs/entityframework-extensions.net/pages/getting-started/licensing.md

 Z.EntityFramework.Extensions.LicenseManager.AddLicense([licenseName], [licenseKey]);
 ```

+### Recommendations
+- **Web App:** Use Application_Start in global.asax to activate your license.
+- **WinForm App:** Use the main thread method to activate your license.
+- **Win Service:** Use the OnStart method to activate your license

+> Add the license before the first call to the library.
+Otherwise, the library will be enabled using the evaluation period.

 ## Setup License with Azure User Secrets
 The LicenseManager doesn't have access to the `appsettings.json` modified with the user secret but only the original one.